SkillsUnion/tamkeen-software/docs/2-fullstack/assignment/weather-app.md

 ## Setup

-1. Fork and clone the <a href="https://github.com/SkillsUnion/weather-app-base" target="_blank">Rocket Academy Weather App Repo</a>
+1. Fork and clone the <a href="https://github.com/SkillsUnion/weather-app-base" target="_blank"> Weather App Repo</a>
 2. <a href="https://home.openweathermap.org/users/sign_up" target="_blank">Create an Open Weather account</a> to access Open Weather's free weather API.
 After confirming your email you will receive an API key to use to make API requests. <mark style="color:red;">**This can take up to 24 hours so please do this during pre-class.**</mark>

 ## Base: Show current weather for user-provided city